Armine Yalnizyan

-Armine Yalnizyan is a Canadian economist and writer who was a senior economist with the Canadian Centre for Policy Alternatives from 2008 to 2017.
+Armine Yalnizyan is a Canadian economist and columnist.
+In 2012, the CBC described her as one of Canada's "leading progressive economists".
+She was a senior economist with the progressive Canadian Centre for Policy Alternatives from 2008 to 2017.
 She appeared regularly on CBC TV's Lang and O'Leary Exchange, CBC Radio's Metro Morning, and contributed regularly to the "Economy Lab" at the Globe and Mail.

-She is currently a fellow with the Atkinson Foundation doing collaborative research on the future of workers in a period of technological change.
-Her work focuses on "social and economic factors that determine our health and well being".
-In 2012, the CBC described her as one of Canada's "leading progressive economists".
+She is currently a fellow with the Atkinson Foundation focused on the future of workers in a period of technological and demographic change.
+Her work focuses on "social and economic factors that determine our health and well being", and the care economy.
+She contributes bi-weekly business columns to the Toronto Star.

 Early years and education

 Yalnizyan was born in Canada.
 Her parents were Armenian immigrants.
 Her grandfathers were killed in the Armenian genocide (1914–1923).
 She grew up in Toronto.